pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 Routing / Connectivity
 ```

-This connects Kubernetes directly to previously studied Linux and networking concepts.
+This connects Kubernetes directly to Linux and networking fundamentals.

 ---